 Cooking Instructions German Krautkrapfen

-– Mix all ingredients for the dough and with the hands (have them dusted with flour) knead until you get a ball.
+– Mix all ingredients for the dough and with the hands (have them dusted with flour) knead until you get a dough that can be formed into a ball.

-– Cut the ball in half and roll each part so you get 2 thin rectangles.
+– Cut the ball in half and roll each part to get 2 thin rectangles.

 – Drain Sauerkraut and with a fork loosen it up.

 – Heat oil, saute onions for 1 min, add bacon, saute until bacon is somewhat crunchy.